 Getting started in meditation can be a challenge for many reasons, two of the most significant being the result of the way experiences program our minds.
 One of these manifests as resistance to the idea itself.
 You may find yourself thinking that it is a waste of time or is of little value or you have better things to do.
 None of these reasons are valid; however, experiences have programmed our minds with these concepts.
 We must remove the programming blocks in our minds as well as modify our concepts and beliefs about meditation.
 Do not argue with yourself over it, note your resistance and meditate anyways.
 Push yourself to do it, even if only for a short period.

 As an example of a meditation, I will list some of the steps I perform most times (some steps I may take prior to starting).
 The below steps are meant as a high-level view.
-A little later on you will come across a reference to the meditation exercise, where we will explore it in more detail.
-The general process is covered here as background for the discussion.
+A little later on you will come across a reference to the meditation exercise, where we will look at these things in more detail.
+The general process is covered here to serve as a background for discussion.
 The steps are as follows:

 - Preparing: Before sitting down I begin the process of preparing to meditate.
 If possible, I make sure I am able to take the time I need so as not to be distracted during that period.
-I set up my place to meditate in advance by letting part of my attention go to imagining myself there, what I want it to be like and what I intend to do during the meditation.
-Typically, I pick a spot where I have meditated before or where I can feel comfortable and at peace.
+I set up my place to meditate in advance by letting part of my attention go to imagining myself there, what I want it to be like and so on.
+I may decide to do something in particular during my meditation, though not necessarily so, in which case I will also imagine myself doing this.
+Typically, I pick a spot where I have meditated before or where I can feel comfortable and at peace, but this is not required.
 My focus is on preparing and relaxing which creates thought forms conducive to meditation.

-- First step: Be seated in the chosen spot, in a posture that is strong and comfortable.
-Begin to breathe so as you settle your breathing pattern can become steady and rhythmic.
-My focus is on getting to a relaxed state of mind, I try to clear my head a little, let go of physical sensations and drift into a calm state.
+- First step: Be seated in the chosen spot, in a posture that is "solid" and comfortable.
+Begin to focus on breathing and settle on a pattern that becomes steady and rhythmic.
+My focus is on getting to a peaceful state of mind, I try to withdraw my attention from my thoughts, let go of physical sensations and drift into a calm state.

 - Grounding: The first thing I do in every meditation is ground.
 It is important to be completely grounded and have testing it before proceeding.
 My focus is on being firmly grounded; and I check by a quick scan to make sure.